-PCSO recruitment: closed
+PCSO recruitment: now open

 Kent is a safe county and by working as a police community support officer, you could play a vital role in keeping it that way.